What is Direct Marketing?

 Create a Schedule – The perfect cadence for email marketing messages varies.
 Flash sales are one thing, while newsletters are another.
 Test different frequencies with segments of the list.
 Your audience will let you know when enough is enough.
 Just ask them!

 Test – A/B testing of everything from personalization to CTAs to depth of discount is test-worthy.
 You never know what will turn people on.
 Measure.
 Keep the winners, discard the losers, then keep doing it.
-Establish KPIs that matter to your situation – deliverability, opens, clickthroughs, purchase, unsubs, etc., and test against them.
+Establish KPIs that matter to your situation – deliverability, opens, clickthroughs, purchase, unsubs, whatever, and test against them.

 How to Find the Right Email List